JetBrains/ring-ui/CONTRIBUTING.md

 Ring UI uses [Gemini](https://ru.bem.info/tools/testing/gemini) for visual regression testing.
 Gemini works by taking screenshots and comparing them to existing reference images.

-We use Saucelabs as a cloud Selenium grid.
-In order to use it on your local machine, you need to have a Saucelabs account.
+We use [Sauce Labs](https://saucelabs.com/) as a cloud Selenium grid.
+In order to use it on your local machine, you need to have a Sauce Labs account. **Note that simply logging in to Sauce Labs with a GitHub account is not enough, you need to create a regular account.**

 Set your username and access token as environment variables:
 ```
 export SAUCE_USERNAME=yourlogin
 export SAUCE_ACCESS_KEY=yourkey